atlasthehero/handsonviii/index.md

 ### Cientific and technical process

+At first, we identify and classify the most important things the humans are looking for in the exploration of Mars.
+There we choose as the most valuable thing must be water.

+From there, we choose that
 ### Modelo 3D
 ### Videos de interacción con el modelo 3d
 ### Posible impacto en la misión de Marte